Tag Archive for: Proud of Our Students

 See below for the full schedule for the week:

-• Monday, February 21 – 4:00 p.m.: The first session will be dedicated to introducing the Tutoring Program and the ATSM association.
-The role of the Tutoring Program within the reform and the free services provided by the ATSM will be explained in detail to reassure students about the academic and psychological support available to them throughout the year.
-By the end of the week, high school students will be familiar with the new system established under the Health Studies Admission Reform and the respective operations of the PASS and LAS programs.
-The various subjects covered during the year will also be detailed.
+• Monday, February 21 – 4:00 p.m.: The first session will be dedicated to presenting the Tutoring Program and the ATSM association.
+The role of the Tutoring Program within the reform and the free services provided by the ATSM will be explained in detail to reassure students about the academic and psychological support they will receive throughout the year.
+By the end of the week, high school students will be familiar with the new system established under the Reform of Admission to Health Studies and how the PASS and LAS programs operate.
+The various subjects covered during the academic year will also be explained in detail.

-• Wednesday, February 23 – 2:00 p.m.: A session has been scheduled for 10th and 11th graders to help them choose their elective courses for their senior year.
+• Wednesday, February 23 – 2:00 p.m.: A session has been scheduled for 10th and 11th graders to help them choose their specializations for their final year of high school.

-• Thursday, February 24 – 4:00 p.m.: The tutors will lead a study skills workshop to help students get a good grasp of the year ahead and plan accordingly, while also including a short wellness session.
+• Thursday, Feb.
+24 – 4:00 p.m.: The tutors will lead a study skills workshop to help students get a good grasp of the year ahead and plan accordingly, while also including a short wellness break.

-• New this year:The ATSM is organizing an in-person morning session at the university for high school seniors who wish to observe a tutoring session for students in the medical and health sciences track.
+• New this year:The ATSM is organizing an in-person morning session at the university for high school seniors who wish to observe a tutoring session for PASS students.
 They will first be welcomed at the ADV campus and then taken to attend a session in a lecture hall.

 • Students in their senior year will have the opportunity to attend five Tuto Lycée sessions, which will cover some of the course material they will encounter during the first semester of the PASS/LAS program.